pagebase/Movies-TV-Shows-Books-Ledger/Notes/Book_1.md

 24. **Replace bad habits with good one instead of completely cutting out**
 25. **Use Fog Behavior Model:**

     The **Fogg Behavior Model (FBM)** is a psychological framework developed by **BJ Fogg**, a behavior scientist at Stanford University.
 It explains how and why people perform a particular behavior, especially in the context of behavior design, habit formation, and persuasive technology.
-	### 🔑 **Core Idea**

     According to the FBM, **behavior happens when three elements converge at the same moment**:

     **B = M × A × P**

     - **Behavior (B)** happens when there is:

         1. **Motivation (M)** → the desire to perform the behavior.

 	    2. **Ability (A)** → the ease of performing the behavior.

 	    3. **Prompt (P)** → a cue or trigger that reminds/requests the behavior.

 If one of these three is missing, the behavior will not occur.

 ### ⚙️ **How it Works**

 1. **Motivation**

     - People need to _want_ to do something.
     - Motivation can come from different sources: pleasure vs. pain, hope vs. fear, social acceptance vs. rejection.
 2. **Ability**
     - The behavior must be _easy enough_ to do.
     - Simpler behaviors are more likely to occur.
     - Fogg often talks about finding the "tiny version" of a behavior (e.g., flossing one tooth, doing one push-up).
 3. **Prompt** (sometimes called "Trigger")
     - Even if someone is motivated and able, they won’t act unless something prompts them.
     - Prompts can be external (e.g., a notification) or internal (e.g., feeling thirsty).
 ### 🎯 **Practical Example**

 - You want to encourage someone to **exercise daily**.